FieryCod/holy-lambda/doc/1-01-rationale.md

 | :native   | low        | high        | high     >= 16mb | low                | No          | very long    | no                  |
 | :babashka | low        | moderate    | low      >= 50kb | low                | Yes         | no compile   | yes                 |
 | :java     | high       | high        | moderate >= 12mb | high               | No          | long         | yes                 |

+PS: I don't claim the AWS Lambda or Serverless is superior to traditional servers, and I will never do.
+AWS Lambda is a viable choice in only a limited of tasks.
+Still, though, it's worth having Clojure support for low memory, high-performance Clojure handlers on it, and that's why holy-lambda exists.